Update: Hat tip to Kate. She noticed I had an entire stick of butter for the ingredients when this only requires at most 2 tablespoons. Thank you!

-Coat the bottom and sides of 9-inch round cake pan with butter, line the bottom with kitchen parchment, then coat the parchment.
+Coat the bottom and sides of 9-inch round cake pan with melted butter, line the bottom with kitchen parchment paper, then coat the parchment with melted butter.
 Crack the eggs into a liquid measuring cup and add the vanilla; set aside.

 In a food processor, pulse the almond flour and cocoa powder until they are well combined 10 to 20 pulses.
 Add the sweetener and salt, then process until well combined, about 30 seconds, scraping the bowl as needed.